RosanaFSS/TryHackMe/Easy - VulnNet: Internal.md

 > 1.3. <em>What is the user flag? (user.txt)</em><br><a id='1.3'></a>
 >> <code><strong>THM{da7c20696831f253e0afaca8b83c07ab}</strong></code>

-<p>Used redis´ <code>LRANGE</code> command.<br>
-<code>LRANGE</code> command returns the specified elements of the list stores at the key.
+<p>Used redis <code>LRANGE</code> command.
+It is a command that returns the specified elements of the list stores at the key.
 The offsets start and stop are zero-based indexes, with 0 being the first element of the list (the head of the list), 1 being the next element, and so on.
 These offsets can also be negative numbers indicating offsets starting at the end of the list.
 For example, -1 is the last element of the list, -2 the penultimate, and so on.</p>

 ```bash
 Target_IP:6379> LRANGE authlist 1 100